Frequently Asked Questions

 We have prepared a document with some ideas to get you started on how to fundraise if that is how you choose to earn your trip cost.

 There are opportunities to reduce your cost and to step up your role in the week by applying for one of the leadership positions within the trip as a student trip leader.

-We also have some merit-based travel grants for which all students are welcome to submit applications.
-These grants have been funded in a variety of ways, some through the Community Leaders Association, some through fundraising in the Cal Lutheran community (restaurant nights, etc.), etc. Info, deadlines and applications can be found on the website for the specific trip.
+We also have some need- and merit-based travel grants for which all students are welcome to submit the supplemental application.
+These grants have been funded in a variety of ways, and typically cover up to a third of the total trip cost for a student.